kpol/ExtraLINQ/README.md

 ```

 **AtMost**
-Checks whether the number of elements is lesser or equal to the given integer.
+Checks whether the number of elements is less or equal to the given integer.
 ```csharp
 bool result = source.AtMost(5);
 ```